Maryland and DC Estate Tax Planning

 - Tax rates range from 0.8% to 16% on the taxable estate

-- Applies to all Maryland residents and those who own real estate in the state
+- Applies to all Maryland and DC residents

 Even if you don’t consider yourself “ultra-wealthy,” you may reach the threshold quickly when factoring in: